Sidi Bou Said, Tunisia: What to pack, what to wear, and when to go [2023]

 A money pouch is vital for protecting your passport and credit cards.

-Tunisia has some specific safety concerns that you should consider before going.
+Given current world events, Tunisia has travel concerns that you should consider before going.
 Click for more information.

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Be careful to get the necessary type.
-Many adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C and E. Be careful to pick the right type.
+The majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most countries.

 Luggage scale to avoid fees